Habrador/Computational-geometry/Assets/_Habrador Computational Geometry Library/readme.txt

-This open-source Computational Geometry Library is from www.habrador.com
+This open-source Computational Geometry Library is from https://github.com/Habrador/Computational-geometry

+By Erik Nordeus (www.habrador.com)